jessicaldale/manager-readme/README.md

 * I value learning, and know that training up on a tech stack may not always be the fastest route to production.
 * I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.

-# Bonus!
-Here are some of my personal values that guide my own work.

-* I like autonomy and ownership.
-* I like to understand what success looks like, so I will know if it’s been achieved.
-* I like to know someone has my back.
-* I like to know I am trusted.
-* I need time to process and strategize.
-* I have to ask why.
-A lot.
-* I hate how distracted I get.

 # How I expect you to approach your job
 I expect you to operate as a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).